marcelczubak/flight-data-project-g1/README.md

 - Changed all scrolling to UP/DOWN instead of A/D
 - Filtering now works based on any letter (not all three e.g LAX)
 - Changed ‘Early’ and ‘On Time’ to ‘On Schedule’
+- Sorted table also based on time as well

+- Completed Video and Report